 They have a number of e-gift card choices available if you like that option.
 Walmart, Target and Amazon are some of the more popular options.

-Pro Tip: If you choose the PayPal option you’ll have to cash out all of your points.
+Note: If you choose the PayPal option you’ll have to cash out all of your points.
 Therefore, if you want some in a gift card and some in PayPal, choose the gift card option first.
 Then transfer the rest to PayPal.
 Keep in mind that you need 1,000 points minimum to make a transfer.

 How Much Money Will I Make with Survey Junkie?

 Let’s be honest; you’re not going to replace your full-time income with Survey Junkie.
 However, you can make a few extra bucks each week.
+When I say a few extra bucks, you’ll make up to $20 extra per month.

 The exact amount you earn depends on the types of surveys you take and on how many you take.
 Whether you take advantage of other opportunities like focus groups makes a difference too.